-As part of this year’s round, the WNBL aligned with Indigenous artist, Tamara May Murray (a proud member of the Barkindji and Maraura tribe on her mother’s side, the Yorta Yorta and Dhudaroah tribes on her father’s side), who created a special piece of artwork for the league.
+As part of the Round, the WNBL aligned with Indigenous artist, Tamara May Murray (a proud member of the Barkindji and Maraura tribe on her mother’s side, the Yorta Yorta and Dhudaroah tribes on her father’s side), who created a special piece of artwork for the league.
 Titled “The only colours we know are the colours of the game”, the artwork depicts the essence of basketball and the unity of the game that brings us all together.

 You can read more about Tamara and the story behind the artwork below.